gymrek-lab/gymreklab.github.io/doc/UKB_Expanse_STR_GWAS.rst

   (otherwise age calculations will be thrown off or may crash)
 * Currently, only categorical covariates are supported

-Create a json file for input, setting script_dir to the root of the git repo you checked out above, and all the others as appropriate:
+Create a json file for input, setting script_dir to the root of the git repo you checked out above, and all the others as appropriate.
+Covariate and phenotype IDs should be integers, don't include a suffix similar to :code:`-0.0` specifying the measurement number and the array number.
+If you do not wish to include covariates, simply pass in empty lists - do not omit the full covariate lines from the input json file.

 .. code-block:: json